isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-20-post-Turmeric.md

 <section>
 	<h4>Environmental needs:</h4>
-<p>Torch Gingers thrive in 4-8 hours of direct sunlight, or 6-8 hours of indirect sunlight.
-Plants do best in moist, well-drained soil at least 30cm deep, making them best suited for true ground planting.
-These plants are vulnerable to root rot, so ensure that your soil drains well, and that your soil has plenty of organic matter to let the roots breathe. </p><p>
+<p>Turmeric thrives in 2-6 hours of direct sunlight, but plants can also tolerate about 4-8 hours of indirect sunlight.
+Plants do best in moist, well-drained soil at least 15cm deep, making them suitable for container gardening and corridor gardening.
+These plants are vulnerable to root rot, so ensure that your pots drain well, and that your soil has plenty of organic matter to let the roots breathe. </p>
-	</p><p>This plant will not do well in places with a lot of wind, like on rooftop gardens.
-Protect the plant with other larger plants nearby to block off the wind. </p>
+<p>This plant will not do well in places with a lot of wind, like on rooftop gardens or corridor gardens on high floors.
+Protect the plant with other larger plants nearby to block off the wind.</p>
 	<br>
 </section>